eclipse-archived/ceylon-lang.org/documentation/1.2/tour/functions.md

     Anything(Integer) sayHello = say(Hello("World"));
     sayHello(3);

-That is, a static function reference is a function that returns a function.
+That is, a static method reference is a function that returns a function.

 A static attribute reference is a reference to an attribute, qualified by